The Fallen Angels (video game)

-A "complete edition" of the game by Zerodiv (founded by former Psikyo programmer Keiyuki Haragami) was to be released for arcades and later consoles but this looks to not be happening.
+The Fallen Angels (堕落天使, Daraku Tenshi) is a 1998 fighting arcade game developed by Steel Hearts and published by Psikyo.
+A "complete edition" of the game by Zerodiv (founded by former Psikyo programmer Keiyuki Haragami) was announced in 2019 to be released for arcades and later consoles, but no developments have occurred since.

 Gameplay

 Fallen Angels is a two dimensional fighting game that takes a somewhat realistic approach in its gameplay, with super powered moves and with fluid movements animated using real motions (which was also featured in Art of Fighting 3).
 Projectile attacks are limited to three characters, atypical for the game's genre.
 The game featured eight playable characters: Cool, Harry Ness, Yuiren, Yuiran, Tarō, Torao Onigawara, Ruccio Roche and Haiji Mibu.
 The boss characters are Trigger and Carlos.

 Plot

 The game takes place in 2010, ten years after a massive earthquake that shook an unnamed city.
 The earthquake severed the city from its surrounding areas, leaving criminals to run as they please.
 The game revolves around the inhabitants fighting against one another to accomplish their goals.